QTraceHelp/Help/locations.md

 # Locations

-The Master Facility Data XML message type is derived from the GS1 Basic Party Registration XML message type, and describes facility information in IBM Food Trust.
+A Location represents information for a specific facility that has been registered in QTrace.

-Master Facility Data is generally uploaded by a facility representative, and consists of the following data points:
+Location information for an Organization is generally added and maintained by an Administrator, and consists of the following key data points:

-Facility GLN (Global Location Number) or IBM Food Trust Facility ID Facility Address (physical)
+Location GLN (Global Location Number)
+Location Address (physical)
-Facility Type (e.g. farm, warehouse)
+Location Type (e.g. farm, warehouse)

 ## Add Location